What is Belbuca and how is it used?

 Storage And Handling

-BELBUCA (buprenorphine) buccal films are supplied in cartons containing 60 individual child-resistant foil packages as follows
+BELBUCA (buprenorphine buccal film) films are supplied in cartons containing 60 individual child-resistant foil packages as follows:

 The following serious adverse reactions described elsewhere in the labeling include: